The One With… emojis.

 - Idea Bulb: This is the emoji used to signify an idea, for both humans and robots.

-- Identity Amnesia: The Doctor does this to the Vardy, causing them to forget their conflict with the colonists.
+- Identity Amnesia: The Doctor does this to the Vardi, causing them to forget their conflict with the colonists.

-- Infant Immortality: While the Doctor is convincing the colonists not to go outside, the young boy is already wandering around in the city.
+- Improbable Infant Survival: While the Doctor is convincing the colonists not to go outside, the young boy is already wandering around in the city.
 Will he be skeletonized and turned into fertilizer?
 Of course not!
 But it is a near thing.

 - In Harm's Way: The Doctor takes Bill back to the TARDIS before he goes to blow up the city.
 She quickly works out that playing it safe is not the job of a companion.